angelopol/NotificationsService/README.md

 ### Environment Variables

 The application uses environment variables to configure various settings.
 These variables are defined in the `.env` file.
 Make sure to set the appropriate values for your environment.

-## Conclusion

-This README provides an overview of the general notifications service, including its API structure, model structure, examples of API requests, and other important information.
-Use this document as a reference to understand and interact with the application.